laurakurek/laurakurek.github.io/README.md

 Prior to starting my PhD, I worked in industry for several years as a data science specialist at Accenture Federal Services.
 In 2017, I spent a year in the Ural Mountains on a Fulbright Scholarship.

-I graduated from Georgetown University in 2016 with a degree in Science, Technology, & International Affairs and a certificate in Russian, Eurasian, and Eastern European Studies.
+I graduated from Georgetown University in 2016 with a B.S. degree in Science, Technology, & International Affairs and a certificate in Russian, Eurasian, and Eastern European Studies.

 ### Updates